 The table below provides the ATO’s guidelines of how different types of SMSF assets should be valued for different types of events.

-The valuation process undertaken generally governs the acceptability of an asset valuation from the ATO’s perspective, rather than who conducted the valuation.
-SMSF trustees can generally value fund assets themselves provided they use objective data as the basis for their valuations, except in the case of valuing collectable and personal use assets where the services of qualified independent valuer must be used.
+From the ATO’s point of view, it’s the valuation process that’s important rather than the person conducting it.
+SMSF trustees can generally value fund assets themselves provided they use objective and supportable data as the basis for their valuations.
+The exception is collectables and personal use assets where the services of a qualified independent valuer must be used.

-Qualified independent valuers must have no relationship to any fund members and will likely have formal qualifications and/or professional knowledge and experience in valuing specific types of assets.
+Qualified independent valuers must be unrelated to any fund members and will likely have formal qualifications and/or professional knowledge and experience in valuing specific types of assets.

-Fund trustees have the option of using professional valuation service providers for valuing any or all of their other SMSF assets.
-This option can be worthwhile for assets that represent a significant proportion of the fund’s total value, or whose accurate market value can be difficult to determine.
+Fund trustees have the option of using professional valuers for their other SMSF assets.
+This may be worthwhile for assets that represent a significant portion of the fund’s total value, or where an accurate market value is difficult to determine.

-SMSF auditors can also request an independent valuation of SMSF assets as a part of their auditing process.
-SMSFs must currently be audited every year by an auditor approved by the Australian Securities and Investments Commission to ensure the compliance of their operations with super legislation.
+SMSF auditors may also request an independent valuation of SMSF assets as a part of their normal annual audit.
+SMSF auditors must be approved by the Australian Securities and Investments Commission (ASIC).

-Accurate asset valuation is integral to ensuring SMSF compliance with super legislation.
-SMSF assets must be valued at their current market value.
-SMSF trustees can take responsibility for valuing many types of assets if they wish, or they can use the services of independent professional valuers.
-Collectables and personal use SMSF assets must be valued by independent professional valuers.
+Accurate asset valuation is an essential ingredient in ensuring your SMSF complies with super legislation.
+SMSF assets must be valued at their current market value, either by the fund’s trustees or independent professional valuers.
+The exception is the valuation of collectables and personal use SMSF assets, which must be valued by an independent professional.
 If SMSF trustees choose to value other types of assets themselves, they must base their valuation on objective data.

 The information contained in this article is general in nature.